MhmDSmdi/MhmDSmdi.github.io/_posts/2019-07-26-autoencoder.md

 ## Introduction
 **Autoencoder** is an neural network which aims to copy its input to its output.
 It uses unsupervised-learning technique to reconstruct the output it means we don't have any labels.
-As is clear, "Autoencoder" consist of 2 parts : 'Auto' + 'Encoder' so it related to an encoder which encodes data.
+As is clear, "Autoencoder" consist of 2 parts : 'Auto' + 'Encoder' so it is related to an encoder which encodes data.
+It has following types that has different architecture:
+* Vanilla autoencoder
+* Multilayer autoencoder
+* Convolutional autoencoder
+* Regularized autoencoder

 ## Autoencoder Architecture
 At first I explain the simplest architecture (Vanilla autoencoder) which has just one hidden layer.
 It has two main parts:
 1. An encoder which encode input to a **latent space representation** (dimension reduction)
 2. A dicoder to convert latent space representaion to output which idealy is equal to the input.

 ![alt text](https://raw.githubusercontent.com/MhmDSmdi/mhmdsmdi.github.io/master/images/autoencoder.png)